charans2702/Telecom_Churn_Prediction/README.md

 These results demonstrate the model's effectiveness in predicting telecom churn.

+## FLASK APP

+I saved the final tuned Random Forest model and deployed it using Flask web app.
+Flask is a micro web framework written in Python.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+The final app shows churning probability, gauge chart of how severe a customer can Churn.
+The final app layout can be seen above.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue.